klust/LUMI-EasyBuild-user-TAU/easybuild/easyconfigs/t/TAU/for_ParaTools.md

     From the output of ldd I get the impression that you simply used the system gcc to build the whole package?

-    I am currently building in the project where I do all software development for LUST but I can move that to our joint project so that I can better show how we put software in our software stacks.

 *   What options and modules did you use for the builds of TAU?
+    Which modules were loaded and what `configure` command line was used?

+*   Are there proper automated tests to quickly check if a build is OK?